How to Pack for a Day Hike: Packing List & Tips (2026)

 Check Price on Amazon

 Note that pretty much every daypack or small hiking backpack is suitable for day hikes.
-To get a better understanding of the features, materials, and use of different types of backpacks for hiking and backpacking, check out our article.
+To get a better understanding of the features, materials, and uses of different types of backpacks for hiking and backpacking, check out our article.

 #2 Backpack rain cover and/or dry bag